 Happy new year guys!
 I truly hope you enjoyed the holiday break with your family and friends.
 As the year begins, the horological world continues to spin.
-In this issue, we have several interesting timepieces from around the world that I’m sure will make your 2017 Christmas wish list.
+In this issue, we have several interesting Get Bricked Up for Burberry x Minecraft As They Blend Physical and Digital from around the world that I’m sure will make your 2017 Christmas wish list.
 And as always, sit back, relax and enjoy!

 Vacheron Constantin Métiers d’Art Villes Lumières